abaj8494/math-map/README.md

 Finally, I will want the mobile user experience of this site to be equally as smooth, so factor that in before you start writing code.
 Goodluck!

+---

+Oh, one more thing - the shrine web-app that you should study is in the folder `shrine-svelte-ref`